Jeffrey J. Miller: Books

-Miller had a second book, a revised and updated version of his 2012 offering, 100 Things Bills Fans Should Know & Do Before They Die, published in the fall of 2021.
-The previous work had proven very popular, and the with the Bills' recent resurgence, Triumph Books approached Miller with the idea of updating the book to include some of the players who were making Western New York talk proud again.
-Several chapters were updated to include events that had transpired between the original publication date and the 2020 season, such as Tom Flores and Andre Reed making it into the Pro Football Hall of Fame, Ralph Wilson's passing and the eventual sale of the team, and so on.
+A revised and updated version of his 2012 offering, 100 Things Bills Fans Should Know & Do Before They Die, was published in the fall of 2021.
+Several chapters were updated to include events that had transpired between the original publication date and the 2020 season, such as Tom Flores and Andre Reed making it into the Pro Football Hall of Fame, Ralph Wilson's passing and the eventual sale of the team.
 Seven chapters were replaced with new pieces on Josh Allen, Sean McDermott, the Bills Mafia, and more.

-Leo Lyons, the Rochester Jeffersons & the Birth of the NFL, Miller's ninth book, was published by McFarland & Co. in June 2025.
-This volume tells the story of the Rochester Jeffersons, an original NFL franchise that played 1920–25, and the team's owner, Leo Lyons.
+Leo Lyons, the Rochester Jeffersons & the Birth of the NFL, Miller's ninth book, was published in June 2025.
+It tells the story of the Rochester Jeffersons, an original NFL franchise that played 1920–25, and the team's owner, Leo Lyons.
 It was co-written with Lyons' great-grandson, John D. Steffenhagen.
-Lyons is credited with many innovations and firsts in the annals of pro football, including designing the first logo used by a pro football team, conceiving bubble gum cards as a means of promoting the game, being present at the league's organizational meeting in Canton, Ohio, on September 17, 1920, being part of the committee that established the first "official" game ball and helping to redesign the ball from its old melon shape into the one recognized by fans today, suggesting the league split into geographic groupings (divisions) as early as 1921, conceiving the idea of the Pro Football Hall of Fame, and being named the first historian of the National Football League.
+Lyons is credited with many innovations in pro football, including designing the first pro team logo, creating bubble gum cards to promote the game, and helping to redesign the ball from its old melon shape into today's ball.
+He conceived the idea of the Pro Football Hall of Fame, and was named the first historian of the National Football League.
 He is also credited with hiring the fourth known black professional football player when he signed Henry McDonald to play for the Jeffersons in 1912.

 Documentaries

 Miller has appeared as a featured commentator in two documentaries focusing on football history.
 In 2009, he was featured in the NFL Films production History of the Buffalo Bills, which coincided with the 50th anniversary of the franchise.
 It is available on DVD.

 In 2015, he appeared in Time Warner Sports Network's Before The League documentary, which told the story of the evolution of professional football prior to the founding of the National Football League in 1920.
-The six-part series originally aired in November, 2015.
+The six-part series originally aired in November 2015.
 This film is expected to be released on DVD, but no date has been announced.

 Miller has also been featured in multiple episodes of the NFL Network's NFL Top 10 series.

+Awards

+In 2025, Miller and John Steffenhagen, his coauthor for the book Leo Lyons, the Rochester Jeffersons and the Birth of the NFL, were awarded the Nelson Ross Award for "Outstanding recent achievement in pro football research and historiography" by the Professional Football Researchers Association.
+This was Miller's second time winning this award, having received it for the first time in 2021 with Greg Tranter, with whom he coauthored RELICS: The History of the Buffalo Bills in Objects & Memorabilia.
+Miller was the 2004 recipient of the PFRA's Ralph E. Hay Award, presented for "Lifetime achievement in professional football research and historiography" and winner of the PFRA 2003 Writing Award for articles "Focusing on a Significant Pro Football Personality."